donZappo/Pilot_Fatigue/README.md

 Values that can be changed in the mod.json:

-	"FatigueTimeStart" : 7, 	(How many days to start the fatigue calculation at) "StartingMorale" : 25, 		(enter starting morale here for MoraleTier determinations) "FatigueMinimum" : 0, 		(minimum days that a pilot will be fatigued for after a mission) "MoralePositiveTierOne" : 5, 	(Positive difference from StartingMorale to reduce fatigue by 1 day) "MoralePostiveTierTwo" : 15, 	(Positive difference from StartingMorale to reduce fatigue by 2 day) "MoraleNegativeTierOne" : -5, 	(Negative difference from StartingMorale to increase fatigue by 1 day) "MoraleNegativeTierTwo" : -15, 	(Negative difference from StartingMorale to increase fatigue by 2 day) "FatigueFactor" : 3,		(For skill degradation with fatigue, how many days is used in the calculation) "InjuriesHurt" : true, 		(makes your skills degrade one point per pilot injury)
+	"FatigueTimeStart" : 7, 		(How many days to start the fatigue calculation at) "StartingMorale" : 25, 			(enter starting morale here for MoraleTier determinations) "FatigueMinimum" : 0, 			(minimum days that a pilot will be fatigued for after a mission) "MoralePositiveTierOne" : 5, 		(Positive difference from StartingMorale to reduce fatigue by 1 day) "MoralePostiveTierTwo" : 15, 		(Positive difference from StartingMorale to reduce fatigue by 2 day) "MoraleNegativeTierOne" : -5, 		(Negative difference from StartingMorale to increase fatigue by 1 day) "MoraleNegativeTierTwo" : -15, 		(Negative difference from StartingMorale to increase fatigue by 2 day) "FatigueFactor" : 2.5,			(For skill degradation with fatigue, how many days is used in the calculation) "InjuriesHurt" : false, 		(makes your skills degrade one point per pilot injury) "FatigueReducesResolve" : true,		Does Fatigue reduce Resolve?
+	"FatigueReducesSkills" : false,		Does Fatigue reduce Skills?
+	"FatigueResolveFactor" : 2.5,		Same as with the FatigueFactor but for Resolve.
+	"FatigueCausesLowSpirites: true,	Does dropping while Fatigued cause Low Spirits?
+	"LowMoraleTime" : 14,			How long does Low Spirits last if you drop while Fatigued?